Durable Quality & Reasonable Prices

 F30 Nazi Party Flags with Iron Cross

-This was a variant of the Nazi Party Flag with an Iron Cross in upper corner.
+This variant of the Nazi Party or NSDAP Flag with an Iron Cross in upper corner was flown by German merchant ships and used as the Naval Reserve Officers Ensign between 1935-1945.

 $25.00 +s/h